 Our goal is to build one of the world’s most comprehensive multilingual bioethics libraries.
-Our library already hosts an ample collection of philosophical and theological works for reference.
-However, since the establishment of our Faculty and the veritable explosion of publications over the past thirty years, we face a twofold challenge: maintaining our collection of all the most important and recent works in all the major languages, and building our stock of past and classic works, particularly from the decades of the late seventies to the present.
+Our library already hosts an ample collection of philosophical andtheological works for reference.
+However, since the establishment of the School of Bioethics and the veritable explosion of publications over the past thirty years, we face a twofold challenge: maintaining our collection of all the most important and recent works in all the major languages, and building our stock of past and classic works, particularly from the decades of the late seventies to the present.

 The broadening of our library’s collection has a direct impact on the international placement of our Faculty, thus strengthening our academic prestige.
 Given its costly and time-consuming nature, it is all the more imperative that the work is carried out immediately.
 The collection will be completed over a 3-year period.

 Total cost: € 400,000

 Every year we organize the International Summer Course in Bioethics, aimed to offer a greater understanding of bioethics principles and different bioethical issues.
 In this two-week program we offer an introduction to personalistic bioethics and, during the second week, an academic specialization on groundbreaking issues.
 As bioethics school we are engaged in spreading the personalistic framework and in proving the limitations of utilitarian conception of many currents existing in bioethics.
 We are convinced that an intensive training here in Rome, within our school, represents a valuable opportunity for students, scholars and professionals to open-up their horizons, facilitating their comprehension of personalistic bioethics.

 We ask benefactors and philanthropists to help us internationalize our program and establish at least 15 scholarships for the most prominent and talented candidates from outside Europe, so as to trigger a multiplier effect which can disseminate personalistic values.

 Total cost: € 35,000 (€ 2,333 each scholarship)